Jasneetaulakh/opticians/README.md

 This is a personal side project.
 I wanted to practice creating a backend application and decided to create something I am familiar with.
 Its a work in progress and is continually being worked on.

+An Opticians System requires a database of
+* Customers (patients)
+* Staff members (currently only professional staff members)
+* Appointments (bookings)
+* Examinations

+An appointment must be attached to a customer.
+An examination must be attached to a customer and the professional staff member who carried out the exam.

 | Booking | Description |
 | -------------- | ----------- |